ZachMcM/social-clone/README.md

-# Social Clonet - A Fullstack Instagram Clone
+# Social Clone - A Fullstack Instagram Clone

 Built with TypeScript, React, NextJS, Prisma, and Tailwind